Just How Much Heat Is Coming From My Grill?

 It matters because different foods cook best at different temperatures and sometimes the same food cooks best at different temperatures.
-For example, you may want to cook a steak at high heat for as long as it takes to reach your desired doneness.
+For example, you may want to cook a steak at high heat for as long as possible to reach your desired doneness.

-If you cook a boneless, skinless chicken breast at that same heat, the exterior of the chicken may char before the interior is cooked to the right temp.
-However, you may want to start those chicken breasts on a high heat to get sear marks and then immediately transfer them to a cooler part of the grill to finish cooking.
+If you cook a boneless, skinless chicken breast at that same heat, the chicken's exterior may char before the interior is cooked to the right temp.
+However, you may want to start those chicken breasts on high heat to get sear marks and immediately transfer them to a cooler part of the grill to finish cooking.
 This is an example of cooking the same ingredient at two different temperatures.

-When I’m grilling vegetables like onions or zucchini, I want to cook them at a lower temperature so they cook more slowly and don’t burn to a crisp right away.
-Low and slow is the way I like to grill vegetables.
+When grilling vegetables like onions or zucchini, I want to cook them at a lower temperature so they cook more slowly and don’t burn to a crisp immediately.
+So low and slow is the way I like to grill vegetables.

 The Famous "Using Your Hand as a Thermometer" Approach

-Many of the articles I found on this subject suggest you heat up your grill, stick your hand about 4 inches from the top of the grate and start counting.
+Many of the articles I found suggest you heat your grill, stick your hand about 4 inches from the top of the grate and start counting.
 Depending how long you can keep it there determines how hot the grill is.

-Sounds a little wacky to me, but who hasn’t tried this little trick?
+It sounds wacky, but who hasn’t tried this little trick?
 I’m guessing anyone who has ever grilled using a charcoal grill has.
-It’s not accurate, but it’s been working for grilling aficionados for a long time so who am I to judge?
+Of course, it’s inaccurate, but it’s been working for grilling fans for a long time, so who am I to judge?

-Here’s what I found at several websites about the “hand” temperature guide but do realize they can vary from site to site.
+Here’s what I found on several websites about the “hand” temperature guide, but I realize they can vary from site to site.
 I guess it has to do with how tough your hands are.

 225°F to 250°F